cryptohackathon/enclaved-FE/README.md

     ```

 ### 1. Example Application From CiFEr Poject
-[Code in graphene/simple](graphene/simple) downloads code from official CiFEr github repository and builds *libcifer* and the example application in CiFEr project.
+[graphene/simple](graphene/simple) downloads code from official CiFEr github repository and builds *libcifer* and the example application in CiFEr project.

 Clone this repo and go to *graphene/simple* directory
   ```